How To Find Which Service Is Listening On A Particular Port - OSTechNix

 $ man fuser

-You now know four different tools to find which processes are listening on what ports.
+You now know four different tools to find which processes are listening on what ports in Linux.
 All four of them are easy to use and available in most Linux distributions.
 If you know any other tools, let us know in the comment section below.
 I will check and update this list accordingly.